allen-liaoo/J-Cord/docs/Object_Hierarchy.md

    - EventSubscriber - An annotation used to annotate methods that subscribe an event.
    - CommandFramework - See Command section. <br />
 See [Event_Hierarchy.md](/docs/Event_Hierarchy.md) for more information.

+## OAuth
+OAuth - Used to build applications that utilize authentication and data from the Discord API.
+ - OAuthBuilder - A builder for building instance of OAuth and OAuth authorization URL.
+ - Scope - Provides access to certain resources of a user account.

 ## Exception
  - HigherHierarchyException - When the identity tries to modify a member or role higher than it's hierarchy, this exception is fired.